Skip to main content

 Message from the Chair

 We invite you to examine our research and graduate training programs and we hope you obtain a sense of the exciting work taking place.
-Students with backgrounds in the biological or chemical sciences are strongly encouraged to apply for graduate study toward the Ph.D. degree.
+Students with backgrounds in the biological or chemical sciences are strongly encouraged to apply for graduate study toward the PhD and MS degrees.

 Karen Wilcox headshot